johnprif/Thesis/README.md

-# Java_Paper
+# A simple algorithm for computing the smallest enclosing circle
-A simple algorithm for computing the smallest enclosing circle by Sven Skyum
+**Implement the algorithms included in the publication with the above title efficiently**